 A Chicago native, Gregory Sr. started life in a house at 76th and Creiger on the southside.
 He’d be destined to marry the girl one-block-away and raise their family in the same neighborhood of Chicago.
 Once the Strobels fall for a location, there’s no going back!

 He graduated from Northwestern Dental School in 1932 and began practicing immediately.
-Right out the gate, he began as an associate of Dr. Griffith, on the 16th floor above what was then the Marshall Field’s Men’s store annex.
+Right out of the gate, he began as an associate of Dr. Griffith, on the 16th floor above what was then the Marshall Field’s Men’s store annex.

 (In)famous Patients From the Start